 Graphics Event Call Stack

-The Graphics Event Call Stack, which is one of the Graphics Diagnostics tools in Visual Studio, can help you map the relationship between graphics events that were captured in the graphics log and your app's source code.
+The Graphics Event Call Stack in Visual Studio Graphics Analyzer helps you map the relationship between problematic graphics events and your app's source code.

 A symbol that uniquely identifies the function that contains the call site.
 The debug symbol for the function is displayed when it's available; otherwise, the function offset is displayed.